stevensouza/automon/docs/automon-tutorial.md

 * And include a monitoring tool dependency (i.e. micrometer, JAMon etc.) if you are performing Automon monitoring or slf4j and a logging tool dependency like log4j2 if you would like to perform Automon tracing.

 You can also look in the various demo maven modules [pom.xml](https://github.com/stevensouza/automon/blob/master/spring_woven/pom.xml) file to see what dependencies are needed to run Automon.
-The Automon dependency will look something like this
+The Automon dependency itself will look something like this
 ```xml
       <dependency>
           <groupId>org.automon</groupId>